scarleaf/goorm_7th_ansible_study3_semi-project/README.md

 and check to make sure that only the key(s) you wanted were added.

 /usr/bin/ssh-copy-id: INFO: Source of key(s) to be installed: "/home/vagrant/.ssh/id_rsa.pub"
+The authenticity of host '192.168.56.22 (192.168.56.22)' can't be established.
+ECDSA key fingerprint is SHA256:dDy0o8DbfKUpQID1YpzwyhHk34VefFyW1tyuEjJ/rRc.
-/usr/bin/ssh-copy-id: INFO: attempting to log in with the new key(s), to filter out any that are already installed /usr/bin/ssh-copy-id: INFO: 1 key(s) remain to be installed -- if you are prompted now it is to install the new keys vagrant@192.168.56.22's password: (비밀번호: vagrant)
+Are you sure you want to continue connecting (yes/no/[fingerprint])? (yes) /usr/bin/ssh-copy-id: INFO: attempting to log in with the new key(s), to filter out any that are already installed /usr/bin/ssh-copy-id: INFO: 1 key(s) remain to be installed -- if you are prompted now it is to install the new keys vagrant@192.168.56.22's password: (비밀번호: vagrant)